flippette/esp-template/README.md

 - `build-std`: building the `alloc` crate is optional, but is required for certain crate features; disabling this makes cold builds _slightly_ faster.
-- `build-std-features`: the `panic_immediate_abort` standard library feature is optional, and saves some flash space if you don't want panic backtraces.
+- `build-std-features`: the `panic_immediate_abort` standard library feature is optional, and saves some flash space without much downside, if you use `defmt::panic!` and co. for panicking.
 - `env`:
   - the `ESP_HAL_CONFIG_FLIP_LINK` environment variable enables zero-cost stack overflow protection on ESP32-C6.